ivoleitao/stash/README.md

 * `SampleClassGenerator`

-Find bellow an example implementation to test a `CustomStore` and/or a `CustomCache`
+Find bellow an example implementation to test a `CustomStore`

 ```dart
 // Import the stash harness